ThiagoRSL/linksim/README.md

 # linksim

-A assignment for data comunication discipline.
+An assignment for data comunication discipline.
 It must simulate the link layer of OSI model.

 ## Requisitos